-Concerning the anelastic approximation AA, the convergence of entropy sources seen in Fig. 24 can be associated to a convergence of the heat fluxes with full compressible results.
-We had indeed observed in Fig. 14 that as the dissipation number approaches its maximum value (implying a small value for ε) the relative difference of heat fluxes between AA and FC is small, particularly at low values of Ra{sa} (hence small q).
-On the contrary, such a convergence is not seen in Fig. 15 between ALA and FC: the relative difference of heat fluxes increases when \mathcal{D} increases, even though entropy sources
+Concerning the anelastic approximation AA, the convergence of entropy sources seen in figure 24 can be associated with a convergence of the heat fluxes with fully compressible results.
+We had indeed observed in figure 14 that, as the dissipation number approaches its maximum value (implying a small value for ε), the relative difference of heat fluxes between AA and FC is small, particularly at low values of Ra{sa} (hence small q).
+On the contrary, such a convergence is not seen in figure 15 between ALA and FC: the relative difference of heat fluxes increases when D increases, even though entropy sources converge (distance $d{FC}(ALA)$ is small).